LearningLocker/docs/src/http-statement-deletion.md

 ### Initialising a batch deletion

-Sending a POST with a JSON body holding the required deletion filter to the following endpoint will remove all data matching that filter from the respective organisation (or store) that the client is attached to.
+Sending a POST with a JSON body holding the required deletion filter to the following endpoint will create a job to remove all data matching that filter from the respective organisation (or store) that the client is attached to.

 _e.g.
 Deletes all completions in the client's organisation or store_